forest-fire/firemodel/docs/schemas.md

 }
 ```

-With this definition at compile-time Typescript will ensure that each **Person** schema will have a string-based name associated with it.
+With this definition at compile-time TypeScript will ensure that each **Person** schema will have a string-based name associated with it.
 If we would like to have access to this type information at run-time we would use the reflection API like this:

 ```ts
 const person = new Person();